gaurav1780/comp1010practicalClassMaterial/week 08 - lists 1/practicalLists1.md

 ### Question 8

-Replace the fifth item by the String `are`.
+Replace the fifth item by the String `"are"`.
 Display the list.

 ### Question 9

-Add the String `real` before the last item.
+Add the String `"real"` before the last item.
 Display the list.

 ### Question 10